 Students are expected to attend all of their scheduled classes, as class attendance is one of the strongest predictors of student success.
 Students learn best when they are engaged actively with the course materials and their fellow learners.
 Therefore, they are expected to come to each class session prepared to contribute fully and engage in online discussions with the professor and classmates.
 Students do not need any background in philosophy to participate successfully.
 They need only to read the assignments, attend class, contribute to discussions, ask questions, and be willing to learn.
-Participation and Contribution to Online Discussion counts for 20% of the grade.
-Students complete three written assignments, each worth 20% of the final course grade, covering their reflection on major topics in philosophy.
-Students complete an oral presentation on a philosopher, which counts for 20% of the final course grade.
+Attendance counts for 20% of the grade, and participation in online discussion counts for an additional 20%.
+Students complete video-lecture participation sheets, which count for 10% of the grade.
+Students complete three written assignments, each worth 12.5% of the final course grade, covering their reflection on major topics in philosophy.
+Students complete an oral presentation on a philosopher, which counts for 12.5% of the final course grade.
 Students also may complete five, optional extra-credit personal journals on topics in philosophy.